pivotal/blog/content/post/must-know-spring-boot-annotations-controllers.md

 ### REST controller

-Here is an example using all of the annotations discussed above to create a REST controller.
 These controller methods return objects that will be serialized to JSON, XML, etc. They do not render HTML templates.

-This controller doesn't do anything useful, but simply illustrates the annotations needed to create this type of class.

 ```java
 @RestController